niyotham/in-context-learning-LLMs/README.md

  It is predictedd that  more organizations are going to start centering their businesses on LLMs and similar products such as DALL-E 2, MidJourney, Bloom, etc. Therefore,specialized people in prompt engineering demand will grow fast.
 It is time to start getting familiar with these technologies.

-# concepts to understand when using LLMs
+# Concepts to understand when using LLMs
 ## Word Embedding
 In word embeddings approach individual words are represented as real-valued vectors in a predefined vector space.
 Word embeddings provides a way to use an efficient, dense representation in which similar words have a similar encoding.
 They are not computed manually, and weights are learned by the model during training, in the same way a model learns weights for a dense layer.